persistenceOne/networks/test-core-2/upgrades/v8/proposal.md

 - `MinInitialDepositRatio` is set to `25%`, which means a proposal cannot be submitted with deposit lower than `25%` of `MinInitialDeposit`

+### MinSelfDelegation

+Due to LSM implementation, the `min-self-delegation` flag has no effect anymore and this param is no longer being enforced.
+Min self delegation is removed from the staking system with the expectation that it will be replaced by the validator bond system.
+It has been superceded by `ValidatorBondFactor`.
+To study its definition and side effects, see [Validator Bond in ADR-61](https://github.com/iqlusioninc/cosmos-sdk/blob/v0.45.16-ics-lsm/docs/architecture/adr-061-liquid-staking.md#validator-bond).

 ### LSM Params

 - `ValidatorBondFactor` is set to `250`